8 Proven Benefits of Cross-Training For Runners

 But remember, you have to be comfortable with the cross-training activity for it to actually be “recovery.”
 If you have never swum before, swimming may not feel like a recovery at first as you struggle through just one lap across the pool.

 What do you think?
-Are these 8 benefits of cross-training for runners enough to get you inspired?
+Are these eight benefits of cross-training for runners enough to get you inspired?

 A person swimming backstroke at cross-training active recovery.

 There are various ways to add cross-training to your training plan.
-How you do so will depend on multiple factors, such as your specific goals, running experience, and overall fitness level.
+How you do so depends on multiple factors, such as your goals, running experience, and overall fitness level.

 Here are some general guidelines to go by: